Posted March 13, 2020

 Please continue to monitor the Capital Power Intranet for updated information.

-The City has compiled a variety of resources at the below link to keep all employees informed with current information about COVID-19 and other viruses.
+The City has compiled a variety of resources at the below links to keep all employees informed with current information about COVID-19 and other viruses.

 onecity Intranet login is required to view:

 - Related Memo: CSU 52 Employee Redeployments – Voluntary Waiver of Overtime Pay [PDF]

 - Redeployment of Edmonton Police Service Employees during COVID-19 [PDF]